lvladikov/ai-media/README.md

 # AI-Media

 Generate images, videos, and audio locally using state-of-the-art open source AI models.
+Write articles, chat interactively, and generate code—all powered by local LLMs running entirely on your machine.
+Optionally enable live web search for deep research and real-time context in chat.
 Transform and edit images with natural language instructions or remove backgrounds.
 Describe and analyze media content.
 Upscale existing media with or without AI.
-Convert between formats instantly.
-This tool wraps libraries like `diffusers`, `transformers`, and `FFmpeg` into a simple, unified command-line interface.
+Convert media and documents between formats instantly.
+This tool wraps libraries like `diffusers`, `transformers`, and `FFmpeg` into a simple, unified command-line interface or via interactive menus.
 It also includes unit and integration tests to verify the functionality of the tool.

 Consider using these models more for personal use and experimenting, as most of them require a lot of resources, especially for video generation.
-The idea was to prove that local AI Media models can be run on personal computers, and to build a python wrapper that allows for easy execution of these models.
+Highly recommend giving the chat models like DeepSeek and LLaMA a go first, try them also for Code and Article Generation, then the Image Generation and Transformation tools, and give yourself some more time for the Video Generation.
+The idea was to prove that local AI Media and Text models can be run on personal computers, and to build a Python wrapper that allows for easy execution of these models.

 ![Infographic created with NotebookLM](screenshots/infographic.png)